 Is there a cheaper alternative to Restasis?

-Are you curious as to why Restasis is so costly?
+Are you curious as to why is Restasis so expensive?
 The cost of healthcare is a complicated subject.
 The exorbitant price of Restasis, on the other hand, serves as a case study in price inflation.
+Restasis is, after all, based on the medication cyclosporine.
+Since the 1970s, cyclosporine has been used.
+Restasis was approved for the first time in 1983.
+Astagraf XL® is a newer cyclosporine version.
+Organ transplant recipients are prescribed it by doctors.
+The acquisition cost of the lowest Astragraf XL® dosage was $72.76 in 2021.

 Another company, Imprimis Pharmaceuticals plans to make its cyclosporine-based formulations available as customizable and potentially low-cost alternatives to Restasis, a dry eye medication.
 The company hopes that by offering lower-cost alternatives, more patients will have access to a high-quality cyclosporine treatment option.
+Initial prescriptions will cost 99 cents for a one-month supply, with refills starting at $79 per month.
+Imprimis also intends to provide a presentation about its fully-owned business Surface Pharmaceuticals, which specializes in ocular surface illnesses like dry eye and blepharitis.

 What does Restasis do for your eyes?